jdwiberg/Software-Engineer-Group-Sigma/use_cases.md

 # Store Use Cases for Shopper
 ## Use Case: List Chains
-- Participating Actor: User
+- Participating Actor: Shopper
 - Entry Condition
-    - user is logged in
+    - Shopper is logged in
 - Exit Condition
     - store chains are displayed
 - Flow of events
-    1. User Requests to see store chains
+    1. Shopper Requests to see store chains
     2. ShopComp displays chains and refreshes page

 ## Use Case: Add Chain
-- Participating Actor: User
+- Participating Actor: Shopper
 - Entry Condition
-    - user is logged in
+    - Shopper is logged in
 - Exit Condition
     - chain has been added to app
 - Flow of events
-    1. User Requests to add chain
+    1. Shopper Requests to add chain
     2. ShopComp adds chain and refreshes page

 ## Add Store To Chain
-- Participating Actor: User
+- Participating Actor: Shopper
 - Entry Condition
-    - user is logged in
+    - Shopper is logged in
     - chain exists
 - Exit Condition
     - store has been added to chain
 - Flow of events
-    1. User Requests to add store to chain
+    1. Shopper Requests to add store to chain
     2. ShopComp adds store to chain and refreshes page

 # Admin Use Cases